zyzek/LEAPs/content/leaps/leap-8.md

 | Lyra Market LPs| 12,000,000 LYRA | Split between all markets	 |
 | Lyra Traders[*](#trading-rewards) | Up to 1,600,000 LYRA | Split between all markets   |

-Rewards for the post-ignition period will be distributed on January 7.
+Trading rewards for the post-ignition period will be distributed on January 7.
+Market LP rewards for the post-ignition period will be distributed on December 14 with the token launch, since the distribution will be known on December 10[*](#rationale).

 ## Motivation